tomsasani/bxd_mutator_manuscript/README.md

 5. [How to generate raw data on a HPC](#how-to-generate-raw-data-on-a-hpc)

 ## Dependencies
 Make sure that these are installed and in your system `$PATH`!
 Versions in parentheses are the ones I used at the time of manuscript posting.
+I haven't experimented with other versions, so YMMV.

 ### Required for all pipelines
 * [conda (v4.9.2)](https://docs.conda.io/en/latest/)